ChameleonCloud/docs/source/technical/complex/gui_management.rst

 .. _complex-gui:

-Managing Complex Appliances using the GUI
+Managing complex appliances using the GUI
 =========================================

 Before launching a *Complex Appliance*, make sure that you have a reservation